MS Isle of Inisheer: Norfolkline

 As a result, the Northern Merchant instead was chartered to Norfolkline for their Dover-Dunkerque service.
 Through her time with Norfolkline, she gradually gained several modifications, most notably a cow-catcher and sliding bows instead of the typical ramps, and twin-level loading.

 She was replaced on the Dover-Dunkerque service in March 2006 after the newbuild Maersk Delft entered service.
 Following her phase-out, she was dry-docked, repainted and modified back to vanilla configuration, removing the cow-catchers, sliding doors and twin-level loading, and returning the ramps on both the bow and stern.

 Acciona Trasmediterránea

 Afterwards, she entered service with Acciona Trasmediterránea in May.
 She was temporarily renamed Murillo Dos, and shortly afterwards renamed the Zurbaran.
 The name lasted until 2019, when she was renamed Ciudad de Mahón, alongside obtaining a new paint job.

 Irish Ferries

 In November 2021, it was announced that the Ciudad de Mahón was acquired by Irish Continental Group, and was due to return to Dover on the Dover-Calais sailing in Q1 2022.
 She sailed her last sailing for Trasmediterránea on January 31, 2022.
-The next day, ownership was transferred and she was renamed Isle of Inisheer.
+The next day, ownership was transferred and she was renamed Isle of Inisheer, after Inisheer, the smallest of the Aran Islands.
 A week later, she departed Barcelona for the Fayard A/S shipyard next to Munkebo, near Odense in Denmark for re-installation of cow-catchers, sliding doors and other necessary modifications for operation into and out of Dover.